 Homeless Veterans and Employment

-1. Each District and Post Commander should appoint a Homeless Veteran and Employment Chairman for 206/2017.
+1. Each District and Post Commander should appoint a Homeless Veteran and Employment Chairman.
 These appointments with contact information should than be sent to Department Director(s).

 2. Homeless Veteran defined: